whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - The Deepest Revolution - We Are the Promised Land.md

 ## Chapter 17: The Deepest Revolution

-Your unhealthy culture might seem like it has big troubles, including racism, sexism, greed, privilege, corruption, pollution, and poverty in the midst of abundance.
+Your unhealthy nation might seem like it has big troubles, including racism, sexism, greed, privilege, corruption, pollution, and poverty in the midst of abundance.
 So many issues to solve!

 But all the countless different issues boil down to one root problem: _we're not free._ We are not free to choose our laws nor uphold them.
 Instead, we are expected to obey laws we are given, and we are punished for standing for what's right and directly seeking justice.
 As long as we ignore this one root problem, all the other issues will continue endlessly.